It won’t be too long before FIFA 22 is upon us, with EA Sports recently releasing a teaser trailer. But that doesn’t mean FIFA 21 is done.

 There are some things to get excited about in the midfield and defence too.
 Although the ratings don’t match up to those in attack, the likes of Tanguy Ndombele and Pierre-Emile Hojbjerg will provide a good mixture of defence and offence.
 And the full-back pairing of Sergio Reguilon and Matt Doherty are an interesting prospect.
 There are weaknesses, such as the pace at the back, but in free-flowing gameplay the attack will more than make up for it.

-This Chelsea team feels like it’s on the cusp of becoming five stars, with so many excellent players from their busy transfer window last summer.
+This Chelsea team feels like it’s on the cusp of becoming five stars, with so many excellent players from their busy transfer window last summer and the title of European Champions.

 With the full choice of the Chelsea squad, there is so much to be excited about, including an unheralded star in Hakim Ziyech.
 The 85-rated midfielder can play both RW and CAM, with very high passing (87) and good dribbling (83) which is aided by his five-star skill moves, the only Blues player to have it.
 His weak foot is disappointing, but you won’t really need it with Christian Pulisic an option on the other wing.
 Despite only being 81-rated, the American winger is so good to use, and has four-star weak foot and four-star skill moves.